bergie/MidgardMvcCompatBundle/README.md

     midgard_mvc_compat:
         root: "%kernel.root_dir%/../midgardmvc"

+You also need to register all components you want to use as Symfony2 Bundles in your Kernel:

+    new Midgard\MvcCompatBundle\Bundle\ComponentBundle('org_midgardproject_news')

 ## Running components in your Symfony2 application

 You can run individual components by adding them to your route configuration.
 For example: